-Two question we commonly get asked are, “what’s the difference between drug abuse and drug addiction?”
+Two questions we commonly get asked are, “what’s the difference between drug abuse and drug addiction?”
 “Is there a difference at all?”
 Although the two terms sound similar, there are some key differences to be aware of.
-In this post, we’ll explore the differences and similarities between the two and how to get help.
+In this post, we’ll explore the differences and similarities between drug abuse and drug addiction and how to get help.

 Are you or a loved one struggling with a drug addiction?
-We can help.
-Olympus Recovery treats addiction and the underlying issues that fuel it.
+We can help!
+Olympus Recovery rehab in Delray Beach treats substance use disorder and the underlying mental health conditions that fuel it.
 We recognize the needs and experiences of each individual client, and our program is designed with that in mind.

-The key difference between signs of drug addiction vs. signs of drug abuse lies in how much and how frequently you use and the severity of the problems the drug use has created in your life.
+The key difference between drug abuse and drug addiction lies in how much and how frequently you use and the severity of the problems the drug use has created in your life.
 For example, someone who uses cocaine one time at a party but vows to never do it again has abused the drug, but they are not addicted to it.
 On the other hand, someone who tries cocaine once at a party, loves the way it makes them feel, and goes on a path of destruction — financially, personally, and professionally — to continually seek out more cocaine would be considered addicted.

 Drug Abuse Signs

 The signs of drug abuse and drug addiction also vary.
 It’s important to recognize the signs of drug abuse so that you can get help before it spirals into addiction.
 Common signs of drug abuse include:

 - Recurring legal and financial issues that were not present before